-We have incurred significant net losses in each fiscal year since our inception in 1998, including net losses of approximately \$20.8 million and \$24.6 million during our fiscal years ended March 31, 2020 and 2019, respectively, and a net loss of approximately \$6.4 million during the six months ended September 30, 2020.
-At September 30, 2020, we had an accumulated deficit of approximately \$208.3 million.
+We have incurred significant net losses in each fiscal year since our inception in 1998, including net losses of approximately \$20.8 million and \$24.6 million million during our fiscal years ended March 31, 2020 and 2019, respectively, and a net loss of approximately \$3.1 million for the three months ended June 30, 2020.
+At June 30, 2020, we had an accumulated deficit of approximately \$205.0 million.
 We do not know whether or when we will become profitable.
 Substantially all of our operating losses have resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 We expect to incur increasing levels of operating losses over the next several years and for the foreseeable future.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and working capital.
 We expect our research and development expenses to significantly increase in connection with nonclinical studies and clinical trials of our product candidates.
 In addition, if we obtain marketing approval for our product candidates, we may incur significant sales, marketing and outsourced-manufacturing expenses should we elect not to collaborate with one or more third parties for such services and capabilities.
 As a public company, we incur additional costs associated with operating as a public company.
 As a result, we expect to continue to incur significant and increasing operating losses for the foreseeable future.
 Because of the numerous risks and uncertainties associated with developing pharmaceutical products, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
-Even if we do become profitable, we may not be able to sustain or increase our profitability on a quarterly or annual basis.
+Even if we do become profitable, we may not be able to sustain or increase our profitability on a quarterly or annual basis

 Our ability to become profitable depends upon our ability to generate recurring revenues.
-Through September 30, 2020, we have generated approximately \$22.7 million in revenues, consisting of receipt of non-dilutive cash payments from collaborators, sublicense revenue, including the \$5.0 million cash payment received under the EverInsight Agreement during the quarter ended September 30, 2020, the majority of which has been recognized as deferred revenue at that date, and research and development grant awards from the NIH.
+Through June 30, 2020, we have generated approximately \$17.7 million in revenues, consisting of receipt of non-dilutive cash payments from collaborators, sublicense revenue, and research and development grant awards from the NIH.
 We have not yet commercialized any product or generated any revenues from product sales, and we do not know when, or if, we will generate any revenue from product sales.
 We do not expect to generate significant revenue unless and until we obtain marketing approval of, and begin to experience sales of, PH94B, PH10, AV-101 or another future product candidate, or we enter into one or more development and commercialization agreements with respect to PH94B, PH10, AV-101 or one or more other future product candidates.
 Our ability to generate recurring revenue depends on a number of factors, including, but not limited to, our ability to: